 What Does Delete Column Do in Excel VBA?

-As the name says it will delete the specified column.
-To perform this task we need to first identify which column we need to delete.
-Selection of columns to delete is different from one scenario to another, so we will cover some of the important and often faced scenarios in this article.
+As the name says, it will delete the specified column.
+To perform this task, we need to first identify which column we need to delete.
+The selection of columns to delete is different from one scenario to another, so we will cover some of the important and often faced scenarios in this article.

 Deleting the columns is easy.
 First, we need to use the COLUMNS property to select the column, so below is the syntax of the Column Delete method in VBA.

 Columns (Column Reference).Delete